Plan, schedule, and organize content and marketing projects by using our editorial content calendar template.

 In this post, you will learn how to organize and manage your content calendar effectively.
-Plus, we’ll give you the exact template you can use for this.
+Plus, we’ll give you the exact editorial calendar template you can use for this.

 Find out what types of content you’re currently creating and where you will publish them.

 Whether you want to increase your traffic, increase engagement, grow leads, or grow sales from your organic channels – identifying your goals will help you get clear on what types of content to create.

 Come up with ideas that you want to write about and that will resonate with your audience.
 Make sure you have plenty of content in your pipeline to create valuable content on a consistent schedule.

 Your entire marketing team can have access to this spreadsheet, especially if they’re familiar with your brand, your business goals, and your target audience personas.

 Some places to find ideas for your content: